+- Compilers

+- Emulators

+- In-Circuit Debuggers

+- MPLAB IDE

+- Programmers

+Here is a description of these categories:

-- Compilers The latest information on Microchip C compilers and other language tools.
-These include the MPLAB C18 and MPLAB C30 C compilers; MPASM[TM] and MPLAB ASM30 assemblers; MPLINK[TM] and MPLAB LINK30 object linkers; and MPLIB[TM] and MPLAB LIB30 object librarians. - Emulators The latest information on Microchip in-circuit emulators.
-This includes the MPLAB ICE 2000 and MPLAB ICE 4000. - In-Circuit Debuggers The latest information on the Microchip in-circuit debugger, MPLAB ICD 2. - MPLAB[®] IDE The latest information on Microchip MPLAB IDE, the Windows[®] Integrated Development Environment for development systems tools.
-This list is focused on the MPLAB IDE, MPLAB SIM simulator, MPLAB IDE Project Manager and general editing and debugging features. - Programmers The latest information on Microchip programmers.
-These include the MPLAB PM3 and PRO MATE[®] II device programmers and the PICSTART[®] Plus and PICkit[TM] 1 development programmers.
+Compilers - The latest information on Microchip C compilers and other language tools.
+These include the MPLAB C17, MPLAB C18 and MPLAB C30 C Compilers; MPASM and MPLAB ASM30 assemblers; MPLINK and MPLAB LINK30 linkers; and MPLIB and MPLAB LIB30 librarians.

+Emulators - The latest information on Microchip in-circuit emulators.
+This includes the MPLAB ICE 2000.

+In-Circuit Debuggers - The latest information on Microchip in-circuit debuggers.
+These include the MPLAB ICD and MPLAB ICD 2.

+MPLAB - The latest information on Microchip MPLAB IDE, the Windows Integrated Development Environment for development systems tools.
+This list is focused on the MPLAB IDE, MPLAB SIM simulator, MPLAB IDE Project Manager and general editing and debugging features.

+Programmers - The latest information on Microchip device programmers.
+These include the PRO MATE[®] II device programmer and PICSTART[®] Plus development programmer.